spacetelescope/jdaviz/docs/dev/links.rst

 that tolerance, an error of type ``NoAffineApproximation`` is returned (this exception is defined in :mod:`glue.plugins.wcs_autolinking.wcs_autolinking`).

-I think whenever we use :class:`~glue.plugins.wcs_autolinker.wcs_autolinker.WCSLink` in jdaviz we should then use an affine approximation whenever one can be calculated, as for visualization purposes it should be good enough (as a side note, I think DS9 uses a similar approach).
+It is recommended that whenever :class:`~glue.plugins.wcs_autolinker.wcs_autolinker.WCSLink` is used in Jdaviz, affine approximation should be used whenever possible.
+For visualization purposes, it should be good enough for most cases.
+DS9 uses a similar approach.

+.. _need_for_link_speed:

 Speeding up adding links to the data collection
 ===============================================

 Each time a link, dataset, or component/attribute is added to the data collection in glue, the link tree is recalculated.
-This can be prevented by using the :meth:`~glue.core.data_collection.DataCollection.delay_link_manager_update` context manager.
+Unnecessary recalculations can be prevented by using the :meth:`~glue.core.data_collection.DataCollection.delay_link_manager_update` context manager.
 Use this around any block that adds multiple datasets to the